ucscGenomeBrowser/kent-core/src/product/README.txt

 Once you have a working UDR binary, either by building from source or by installing the rpm, you can download files from either of our our download servers in a fashion similar to rsync.
-For example, using rsync,  all of the MySQL tables for the hg19 database can be downloaded using either one of the following two commands:
+For example, using rsync, all of the MariaDB tables for the hg19 database can be downloaded using either one of the following two commands:

     rsync -avP rsync://hgdownload.soe.ucsc.edu/mysql/hg19/ /my/local/hg19/